-I'm a postdoctoral associate in Bharath Chandrasekaran's SoundBrain lab, University of Pittsburgh.
+I'm currently an Assistant Professor of Psycholinguistics in the Department of Linguistics at The University of Texas at Austin.
 Broadly, I investigate how people process and acquire speech sounds and categories across multiple languages, including Spanish, English, and Chinese.
 My research program triangulates on these questions using psycholinguistics, neuroimaging, brain stimulation, and machine learning.
 My goal is to develop computational and neurobiologically-informed models to test theoretical predictions and inform clinical treatments

-- Llanos, F., McHaney, J. R., Schuerman, W. L., Yi, H. G., Leonard, M. K., & Chandrasekaran, B. (in review).
+- Llanos, F., McHaney, J. R., Schuerman, W. L., Yi, H. G., Leonard, M. K., & Chandrasekaran, B. (accepted).
 Non-invasive peripheral nerve stimulation enhances speech category learning in adults.
+Nature Partner Journal - Science of Learning.

 - Feng, G., Gan, Z., Llanos, F., Meng, D., Wang, S., Wong, P., & Chandrasekaran, B. (in review).
 A distributed dynamic brain network underlies speech perceptual constancy and categorization decision.